Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

 The resulting flux-force form of the entropy inequality can naturally be applied to derive the standard constitutive relationship for relative permeability, given in Eq. \ref{eq:kr-sw}.
-This conventional relationship assumes that the relationship between the flow rate $\overline{\mathbf{q}}_i$ and the applied forces $\nabla \overline{\Phi}_i$ is linear, which is known to break down as the capillary number increases.
+This conventional relationship assumes that the relationship between the flow rate $\overline{\mathbf{q}}_i$ and the applied forces is linear, which is known to break down as the capillary number increases.
 This result is also based on the assumption that the forces and fluxes are independent, which has been called into question based on the results of homogenization theory \cite{Whitaker_1986,Gray_Miller_14}.
 Previous efforts to derive Eq. \ref{eq:kr-sw} from first principles have generally concluded that the flow rates $\overline{\mathbf{q}}_w$ and $\overline{\mathbf{q}}_n$ are not independent due to momentum exchanges between the two fluids.
 For example, if an external potential gradient is applied only to one fluid, it will pull some amount of the other fluid along with it, which is not accounted for based on Eq. \ref{eq:kr-sw}.
 Cross-coupling forms have been proposed to account for this effect \cite{Whitaker_1986,Flekkoy_1999}.
 However, since cross-coupling forms introduce additional phenomenological parameters, it is considerably more complicated to measure experimentally and therefore difficult to apply in real systems.
-From the more practical standpoint, one can consider the $k_{ri}$ as being a proxy for the dissipation rate; since the entropy is a scalar, we can always embed this rate within a scalar parameter.
-This conceptual picture is more consistent with how relative permeability is used in practice, since $k_{ri}$ is usually considered to be a non-linear function of the capillary number, viscosity ratio and the pore-scale distribution of fluids \cite{Lenormand_1988}.
-More recent efforts align with this conceptual picture, and can be considered as characterizing the non-linear dependence of the dissipation rate on the applied forces \cite{Purswani2019}.
+From the more practical standpoint, one can consider relative permeability as being a proxy for the actual dissipation rate, which depends non-linearly on the fluid geometry, the mobility ratio capillary number, and other factors \cite{Lenormand_1988}.
+Since entropy is a scalar, we can always embed this rate within a scalar parameter.
+More recent efforts align with this more practical conceptual picture, and can be considered as characterizing the non-linear dependence of the actual dissipation rate on the applied forces \cite{Purswani2019}.
+In this context the fluctuation constraint in Eq. \ref{eq:steady-fluctuation} is a criterion that must be satisfied to accurately measure the steady-state dissipation, since this ensures that the energy dynamics are stationary.